shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/getting-started/dynamic_filesystem_configuration.md

 Then, we’ll modify the template for work files on asset steps in Maya to also include the set in the file name.
 In the Default Config, the template in question is `maya_asset_work`, and that’s where we’ll start.

-{% include info title="Note" content="Using a template called `maya_asset_work` for asset-based Workfiles in Maya is a convention of the Default Configuration.
-To confirm that that’s the right template, check the value of the `template_work` setting for `tk-multi-workfiles2` in the `tk-maya` engine, in the `asset_step` environment ([here it is in Github](https://github.com/shotgunsoftware/tk-config-default2/blob/v1.2.4/env/includes/settings/tk-multi-workfiles2.yml#L217))." %}
+Using a template called `maya_asset_work` for asset-based Workfiles in Maya is a convention of the Default Configuration.
+To confirm that that’s the right template, check the value of the `template_work` setting for `tk-multi-workfiles2` in the `tk-maya` engine, in the `asset_step` environment ([here it is in Github](https://github.com/shotgunsoftware/tk-config-default2/blob/v1.2.4/env/includes/settings/tk-multi-workfiles2.yml#L217)).

 **Step 15:** Open `templates.yml` and search for `maya_asset_work`.